jpolton/ESP32-e-Paper-Weather-Display/README.md

+Modifications include (Sep'24)

+* improved placement of battery indicator for these modifications.
+(I used a 2x 100kOhm voltage divider on GIOP35 = pin6 = ADC7).

 Modifications include (Jan'24)

 * Timeseries graph has two tidal timeseries on the left hand axis, corresponding to the same location: